openai/fedramp-et/gpt-4o-modelcard.md

 <!-- Provide a longer summary of what this model is. -->

-**Note:** This version of the GPT-4o system card was developed from the substance published in our public system card and other OpenAI published documentation and blog posts.
-It was prepared specifically for FedRAMP Emerging Technology Prioritization Program per the program instructions.

 GPT-4o is an autoregressive omni model, which accepts as input any combination of text, audio, image, and video and generates any combination of text, audio, and image outputs.
 It’s trained end-to-end across text, vision, and audio, meaning that all inputs and outputs are processed by the same neural network.

 GPT-4o can respond to audio inputs in as little as 232 milliseconds, with an average of 320 milliseconds, which is similar to human response time in a conversation.
 It matches GPT-4 Turbo performance on text in English and code, with significant improvement on text in non-English languages, while also being much faster and 50% cheaper in the API.

 GPT-4o is especially better at vision and audio understanding compared to existing models.

-GPT-4o is designed to enhance operational efficiencies across various sectors, including customer support, sales, employee training, content creation, and more.
-It is optimized for multimodal inputs and outputs, ensuring a wide range of applications in different industries.

 - **Developed by:** OpenAI
 - **Model type:** Large Language Model
-- **Language(s) (NLP):** English
+- **Language(s) (NLP):** ChatGPT supports over 50 languages.
+More details at: https://help.openai.com/en/articles/8357869-how-to-change-your-language-setting-in-chatgpt#h_513834920e
 - **License:** N/A

 ## Uses